On short time existence for the planar network flow: Abstract

 \section{Abstract}

 We prove the existence of the flow by curvature of regular planar networks starting from an initial network which is non-regular.
 The proof relies on a monotonicity formula for expanding solutions and a local regularity result for the network flow in the spirit of B. White's local regularity theorem for mean curvature flow.
+We also show a pseudolocality theorem for mean curvature flow in any codimension, assuming only that the initial submanifold can be locally written as a graph with sufficiently small Lipschitz constant.